Ololoshechkin/os_course/README.md

     * Zygote server initializes some state
     * Client connects to the Main server
     * Main server sends a request to Zygote
-    * Zygote forks and starts it's copy with initial state
+    * Zygote forks and starts it's copy with the same initial state
     * Copy of Zygote initializes pipes to communicate with the Client
     * Zygote replies to the Main server with the new copy's pipes
     * Main server sends the pipes to the Client via IPC mechanism